andreasmhallberg/readingnotes/Baalbaki, 1994. Teaching Arabic at the university level.md

 Teaching Arabic at the university level in the Arab world is burdened by problems of tradition grammatical descriptor.

 - Emphases on explanations of grammar, rather than only description of grammatical phenomenon, leading to questionable lines of reasoning.
-Leads to teaching/students relying in recitation of formulae rather then explaining structres.
+Leads to teaching/students relying in recitation of formulae rather then explaining structures.
 86-
   - Problem in all levels of education:

   > From the level of the elementary school up to the most specialized university courses, the teahing of grammar hardly departs from what we know from Sībawayhi's *Kitāb*.